Hello there my friend. How are you? I pray that you are happy, healthy, and feeling love in your life.

 The most important thing is awareness.
 What do I mean by awareness?

-Awareness is a knowing the truth rather defending one's behavior.
+Awareness is knowing the truth rather than defending one's behavior.

 If alcohol helps a person relax and feel better how does it make things worse?
-It's an instant gratification versus a long term satisfaction.
-Alcohol causes long term dissatisfaction.
+It's instant gratification versus long-term satisfaction.
+Alcohol causes long-term dissatisfaction.